seongland/pointland/README.md

 - express
 - mongodb

-## Repository Summary
+## Repository Overview

-The codebase was analyzed using **Ranked Recursive Summarization (RRS)**.
-Files were divided into semantic chunks and ranked by importance.
-The top segments were then summarized from several architectural perspectives.

-### Architectural View
-- Nuxt single-page application built with TypeScript and Vuetify
-- Uses a point cloud engine for 3D rendering within a component
-- Plugins and composables provide input handling and initialization

-### Data Flow View
-- Point cloud data is fetched from Google Cloud Storage using runtime callbacks
-- User inputs from keyboard or touch controllers update camera controls
-- Vuex store manages application loading state and notifications

-### Security View
-- Authentication middleware restricts page access based on stored tokens
-- `cors.json` configures allowed origins for cloud resources
+This Nuxt-based application renders large point clouds inside the browser.
+The frontend is built with TypeScript and Vuetify and uses LayerSpace with Potree to display 3D data from Google Cloud Storage.
+Composables manage input controls and state is stored in Vuex.
+The project ships as a PWA and is typically deployed to Google Cloud Run.
+CORS rules for the viewer are defined in `cors.json`.

 # Build Setup